-When designing, installing, programming and maintaining lighting, factors such as light source and intensity and circuiting must be addressed.
+When designing, installing, programming, and maintaining lighting, factors such as light source and intensity and system voltage must be addressed.
 Guidelines for Light Emitting Diode (LED) luminaire performance and computation of roadway illumination, future lighting and dusk-to-dawn lighting policy are discussed in this article.

 Nonstandard Lighting Structures

-If any lighting installation being considered will use a special or nonstandard structure or with dimensions exceeding those shown in the Standard Plans, Traffic and Bridge are to be consulted early in the project planning regarding the installation’s feasibility and necessary contract provisions.
+If any lighting installation being considered will use a special or nonstandard structure or with dimensions exceeding those shown in the Standard Plans, Traffic should be consulted early in the project planning regarding the installation’s feasibility and necessary contract provisions.
 Examples of this situation are high mast lighting and exceeding lengths on the Standard Plans.

 Articles in "901 Lighting"